 “Looking forward to hearing what you think — your contract includes up to three rounds of revisions.
 When you’re ready, please send your first round of revisions over in a single email.”

-You can use the same tone you use in regular client communications — no need to copy and paste language directly out of your contract in a way that makes you feel like a boring enforcer.
-But always make sure your canned email policy reminders are accurate reflections of your contract policies.
+When you write your emails and response templates, you should use the same tone you use in regular client communications — no need to copy and paste language directly out of your contract.